WNO-IQ/hugoBlog/content/post/A2-cs-notes/Chapter23.zh-cn.md

 # Chapter 23: Algorithms

-> Python part of some ADTs are not finished yet (only pseudocode now)

 ## Linear search

 **Linear search**: Start at the first element of the array and check each element in turn until the search value is found or the end of the array is reached.